XVIML/diandian/README.md

 pip install drvi

 DRVI and DRPython are also depended on six third packages.
-So you also need to install them.
+So you also need to install them yourself.

   pip install numpy